How to plan your visit and what to expect

 - To help keep everyone safe, please follow social distancing and government guidance when you visit.
 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

 We’re really looking forward to welcoming you back.
 We’ve worked hard to reopen these places, and we want to keep them open.
 But we’re all in this together and we need your help to enable us to keep places open safely.
-We look forward to seeing you.
+We really look forward to seeing you - from a safe distance!

 Some frequently asked questions: